Becky Smethurst: Academic career

 Smethurst was an Ogden Trust Research Fellow at the University of Nottingham before returning to the University of Oxford in late 2018 as a junior research fellow.
 She studies the interaction between galaxies and the supermassive black holes at their centres, specifically focusing on if and how these black holes can quench the process of star formation in their surrounding galaxies.
 Her research involves using statistical methods to analyse large datasets of galaxies obtained through Galaxy Zoo and the Sloan Digital Sky Survey, including the development of several open-source software programs for analytics of large astronomy data sets.

 One of her research findings is showing that galaxies in the green valley that do not fit in with normal red elliptical or blue spiral galaxies can be used as a means to probe how and when star formation quenching occurs.
 Smethurst won the 2020 Caroline Herschel Prize Lectureship, an award given by the Herschel Society through the Royal Astronomical Society, with the goal of "supporting promising female astronomers early in their careers".

 Science communication

 Smethurst began creating science communication videos when she was a postdoctoral fellow at the University of Nottingham for the Sixty Symbols YouTube channel, run by Brady Haran and the university's physics department.
 She also has appeared on Deep Sky Videos, another channel operated by Haran on the theme of astronomy.
 Smethurst launched her own YouTube channel, eponymously titled Dr. Becky, in late 2018, on which she posts weekly videos related primarily to astronomy research and occasionally on amateur astronomy.
 These include a monthly series called Night Sky News, in which she discusses events amateurs might observe in the night sky during the month, as well as recent research developments in astronomy.
 She has also published a book, titled Space: 10 Things You Should Know, which was named one of Sky at Night Magazine's 23 best space and astronomy books of 2019.

 Smethurst received the 2020 Mary Somerville Medal and Prize, an award given "for exceptional early career contributions to public engagement in physics", winning specifically for "engaging a diverse, global audience with complex astrophysical ideas presented at an accessible level with a large dose of enthusiasm on the YouTube channel Dr. Becky".

+Smethurst hosts The Supermassive Podcast together with journalist Izzie Clarke.
+The show, produced by the Royal Astronomical Society focuses on astronomy and related research.

+Personal life

+In July 2025, Smethurst revealed that she had been diagnosed with early-stage breast cancer.